-Amounts due to group undertakings - non-current represents a balance owed to Tata Consumer Products GB Limited which is unsecured, interest free and has no fixed date of repayment.
+Amounts due to group undertakings - non-current includes a balance owed to Tata Consumer Products Overseas Holdings Limited totalling £39,191k (2021: £Nil) and a balance owed to Tata Consumer Products GB Limited totalling £35,424k (2021: £41,244k).
+Both balances are unsecured, interest free and have no fixed date of repayment.

-Tata Consumer Products GB Limited has provided a letter to the company confirming that they will not require repayment of the loan until at least twelve months from the date that these financial statements were approved.
+Tata Consumer Products Overseas Holdings Limited and Tata Consumer Products GB Limited have provided letters to the company confirming that they will not require repayment of the loan until at least twelve months from the date that these financial statements were approved.
 The borrowings have therefore been treated as payable after more than one year from the balance sheet date.